eclipse-vertx/vert.x/mods_manual.md

 #### Configuration

-The mongo-persistor busmod requires the following configuration:
+The mongo-persistor busmod takes the following configuration:

     {
         "address": <address>,